Premier League kits for 2021-22 season; Ranking the new jerseys - Photos

 — Norwich City FC (@NorwichCityFC) July 30, 2021

 Quite smart on the home kit, but there is a lot going on here.
 Maybe just a plain yellow shirt would have been better?
 Anyway, it is tough not to like Daniel Farke and his players.
-The Canaries will entertain this season and their away kit is a much better look.
+The Canaries will entertain this season and their away kits are a much better look.

 18. West Ham United